sdestercke/classifip/docs/representations.rst

 ======================

-Representation module contains representation tools usually returned by learning tasks to make a prediction, includng imprecise probability representations.
+Representation module contains representation tools usually returned by learning tasks to make a prediction, including imprecise probability representations.
 Each representation comes with a set of prediction rules, both precise (maximax, maximin, ...) and imprecise (interval dominance, maximality, ...)